HOW TO EARN THE INVESTOR RELATIONS CHARTER

 2) Meet one of the following educational and professional work experience options:

-OPTION 1: U.S. bachelor’s degree or equivalent with three or more years of qualifying full-time work experience as an IR corporate professional or IR consultant.
+OPTION 1: U.S. bachelor’s degree or equivalent with three or more years of qualifying full-time work experience as an IR corporate professional or IR counselor.

-OPTION 2: Six years of qualifying full-time work experience as an IR corporate professional or IR consultant.
+OPTION 2: Six years of qualifying full-time work experience as an IR corporate professional or IR counselor.

-OPTION 3: Hold a current certification relevant to IR practice with three or more years of qualifying full-time work experience as an IR corporate professional or IR consultant.
+OPTION 3: Hold a current certification relevant to IR practice with three or more years of qualifying full-time work experience as an IR corporate professional or IR counselor.

-3) Achieve experience in at least seven of the following IR domains of practice with a publicly traded company as an IR corporate professional or IR consultant:
+3) Achieve at least seven of the following ten IR domains of practice with a publicly traded company as an IR corporate professional or IR counselor:

 4) Comply with the NIRI Code of Ethics and the IRC Code of Conduct.